Cluster Population Demographics in NGC 628 Derived from Stochastic Population Synthesis Models: Methods

 \subsection{Calculation of the likelihood function}

 As discussed above, we compute the likelihood function using the Gaussian mixture model described in \citet{SLUG2019}, which operates on a library of $N_\mathrm{lib}$ synthetic clusters, each of which is characterised by a mass $M$, age $T$, extinction $A_\mathrm{V}$, and a vector of photometric magnitudes $\mathbf{m}$ in each of the filters used in the observations.
 The full library is further described by a vector of photometric bandwidths $\mathbf{h}$, which we set to 0.1 mag in all filters; see \citet{2015Powerlaw} and \citet{SLUG2019} for detailed discussion of the meaning of the bandwidth and the motivation for choosing this value.
-We provide details regarding the library we use in this work in \aref{app:library}.
+The synthetic clusters in the library are generated using the Padova tracks including models for asymptotic giant branch (AGB) stars \citep{2005PadovaAGB}, and are integrated with the `starburst99' treatment of stellar atmospheres \citep{Leitherer99a}.
+Details of the library construction are provided in \aref{app:library}.
+We note that the choice of stellar tracks does affect some of our results for cluster demographics.
+We consider both Padova-AGB and MIST \citep{2016MIST} models, and choose to use the former because they yield model luminosity functions that more closely match the observations.
+See \aref{app:stellar_tracks_changes} for details.
+To model extinctions, we adopt a Milky Way extinction curve in which the optical and UV (UV, U, B and V bands) extinctions are taken from \citet{1999Fitz}, and the IR (I band) extinctions are obtained from \citet{1984Landini}.
+Given the library, \citet{SLUG2019} show that the likelihood function for the parameters $\vtheta$ can be written as (their equation 12)